DontPanicO/jwtXploiter/README.md

   so, you will need to manually craft the url and pass it to those options, even for attacks that exploit Open Redirect or HTTP header injection.

-- Look at the docs for more detailed examples.
+- Look at the wiki for a detailed documentation.